World Centric Staff / 10 minute read

 |

-Although recycling plastic single-use foodservice ware seems like an option, it is most likely not recyclable if the product is contaminated with food residue.
+Although recycling plastic single-use foodservice ware seems like a good option, the products are most likely not recyclable if they are contaminated with food residue.
+According to Earthday.org, less than 5% of plastics are properly recycled and the resin codes on the bottom of plastic products do not ensure recyclability.
 Cutlery presents a unique issue due to the size and variety of plastic materials, while traditional tree-fiber paper cups with plastic linings are not recyclable.
 Recycling also continues to be a challenge due to China’s ban on subpar materials.
 Even before that ban, only 9% of the world’s petroleum-based plastic was recycled.
 These factors are just a part of the difficulty in recycling foodservice products.
-Despite being generally priced at a premium in comparison to expanded polystyrene, compostable products provide a promising alternative.
+Despite being generally priced at a premium in comparison to expanded polystyrene, compostable products provide a promising alternative for a circular economy.

 As the recycling market continues to present challenges and relies on national and global markets, composting presents a localized way to create a circular economy.
 Commercial composting facilities can sometimes take compostable foodservice ware with food waste; ask your local waste hauler about this possibility.
 Composting bypasses the need for international shipping of waste products that contribute to the carbon footprint of recycling.
 Furthermore, food is not a contaminant for compostable products.
 More food is diverted from the landfill when compostable products are accepted.
 When food waste is landfilled, it creates methane, a powerful greenhouse gas that is as much as 25 times more potent than carbon dioxide.